blockdeep/otter/Readme.md

 ---

+> If you are a Sui Overflow Hackathon judge, please do read the detailed Otter pitch [here](./Pitch.md)!

 ## 🌊 WHY Otter?

 In the ocean of Web3 governance, dApps on Sui lack a native, unified solution.
 Otter fills that gap by offering: